Hayao0819/hayao-tools/README.md

-# Hayao Tools
+## Hayao Tools

-ハヤオが書いた個人用ツール

-未完成のものも多くあるので、あくまで個人用です

-ライセンスは各ファイルのコメントを参照してください
+Personalized tools created by Hayao

+Please refer to README in each directory for license and usage.